-To activate a Citi credit card, you need to use either the online activation page, or the Citi mobile app, or call the number on the back of your card,.
-Each activation method requires just four pieces of information: the Citibank credit card account number, the 3-digit security code on the back of the card, the last 4 digits of the cardholder’s Social Security number, and the cardholder’s birthdate.
+You can activate your Citi credit card online through the activation page, through the Citi mobile app, or by calling (888) 201-4523 or the number on the back of your card.
+To activate your card, you will need to provide your Citibank credit card account number, the 3-digit security code on the back of the card, the last 4 digits of the cardholder’s Social Security number, and the cardholder’s birthdate.

 It is pretty easy to activate a Citi credit card.
 The process is necessary as a fraud prevention measure.
 Its purpose is to give the user access to the card after protecting the account during mailing.
 The card is invalid until it’s activated.